4R3B3LatH34R7/MMRTokenizerXL/README.md

 How we can use MMRManipulator to sort Myanmar names, words, sentences in reverse can be reviewed in the following short .gif.
 ![MMRManipulator](/images/MMRManipulator_sorting.gif)
 The process is simple in that users just need to use the UDF to reverse the range containing Myanmar words.\
-The UDF only requires the first argument, out of the existing 3:
+The UDF only requires the first argument, out of the existing 5:
 1. the target range, which is essential
+2. the second argument is for defining the left or starting wrapper and can be anything text/string, for example, "(" or "<" or "{" or opening-square-brackets.
-2. the second argument is for defining the separator for the output of the UDF, which can be anything from ""=vbNullString or blank or a space or any word in Burmese or English and since no check was performed on this argument's validity, it can be quite powerful and dangerous at the same time.
+3. the third argument is for defining the separator for the output of the UDF, which can be anything from ""(vbNullString in VBA) or blank cell (in Excel) or a space or any word in Burmese or English and since no check was performed on this argument's validity, it can be quite powerful and dangerous at the same time.
+4. the fourth argument is for defining the right or ending wrapper and can be anything text/string, including but not limited to e.g., ")" or ">" or "}" or closing-square-brackets.
-3. the third argument is a boolean variable which acts as a switch for reversing the output of the UDF.
+5. the fifth argument is a boolean variable which acts as a switch for reversing the output of the UDF.

 So, if cell A1 contains "ကိုကိုအေး" and from inside cell B1, if we call the UDF as: (let "->" denotes "returns")
 1. =MMRManipulator(A1) -> ကို|ကို|အေး
-2. =MMRManipulator(A1,"@") -> ကို@ကို@အေး
+2. =MMRManipulator(A1,,"@",,) -> ကို@ကို@အေး
-3. =MMRManipulator(A1,"",TRUE) -> အေးကိုကို (please note that "" is not space but denotes nothing)
+3. =MMRManipulator(A1,,"",,TRUE) -> အေးကိုကို (please note that "" is not space but denotes nothing)
-Apart from the cell reference, the remaining 2 arguments are optional, thus, calling like =MMRManipulator(A1,,) is legitimate and will return ကို|ကို|အေး.
+Apart from the cell reference, the remaining 4 arguments are optional, thus, calling like =MMRManipulator(A1) or =MMRManipulator(A1,,,,) is legitimate and will return ကို|ကို|အေး.\
+The reason behind including starting and ending wrappers is to make the output more in line with lists in other programming languages like Pythong.\
+For example, users can call the UDF as =MMRManipulator(A1,"""",",",CHAR(34)) will return "ကို","ကို","အေး" and please note here that the Double quote character must be called as 4xDouble Quotes or CHAR(34) which is a requirement of VBA.
+Another good example would be calling like =MMRManipulator(A1,"(","-",")",TRUE) which would return something like (အေး)-(ကို)-(ကို).

 Users can directly copy the UDF code below instead of downloading the .xlsm or .bas modules from [Releases Section](https://github.com/4R3B3LatH34R7/MMRTokenizerXL/releases).
 ```VBA